How to choose a hydroponic fertilizer

 How often should you check your system?
 If you are hand dosing your system (testing the water yourself), you will want to check it once or twice a day.
-The more convenient option is to buy a dosing system- a computer with sensors and pumps hooked up to a solution which tests the water in your sump tank for you (every 5 or 10 seconds) and corrects it automatically.
+The more convenient option is to buy an automated dosing system—a computer with sensors and pumps hooked up to a solution which tests the water in your sump tank for you (every 5 or 10 seconds) and corrects it automatically.
 One such dosing system is Autogrow’s IntelliDose.

 Hydroponic pH and EC levels can be measured with a dual meter.